-Services that are covered for you What you must pay when you get these services inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient.
 Prior Authorization is required.
 Your provider must contact our Plan prior to providing services.

-Partial hospitalization services and intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization. \$25 copayment per day for each Medicare-covered partial hospitalization service.
+Partial hospitalization services and Intensive outpatient services

+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office and is an alternative to inpatient hospitalization.

+Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's, therapist's, licensed marriage and family therapist's (LMFT), or licensed professional counselor's office but less intense than partial hospitalization.

+\$25 copayment per day for each Medicare-covered partial hospitalization service.

 Prior Authorization is required.
-Your provider must contact our Plan prior to providing services by contacting the mental health/substance abuse phone number located on the back of your membership card.
-Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider \$0 copayment for each Medicare-covered provider services.
-Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location See "Outpatient surgery" earlier in this chart for any applicable cost share amounts for a physician's office, certified ambulatory surgical center, visits or in a hospital outpatient department or any other location.
+Your provider must contact our Plan prior to providing services by contacting the mental health/substance use disorder phone number located on the back of your membership card.

+Physician/Practitioner services, including doctor's office visits

+Covered services include:

+Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider \$0 copayment for each Medicare-covered provider services.